-Trichomes are divided into two categories: glandular and non-glandular and only the glandular ones produce cannabinoids.
-Trichomes come in a variety of sizes and shapes and glandular trichomes are separated into three categories that are the most frequently seen on cannabis plants.
+Trichomes are divided into two categories: glandular and non-glandula.
+But, only the glandular ones produce cannabinoids.
+Trichomes come in a variety of sizes and shape.
+These glandular trichomes are separated into three categories that are the most frequently seen on cannabis plants.

 - Bulbous Trichomes: This is the smallest kind of trichomes that can’t be seen without a microscope.
-Despite covering the whole surface of the plant, bulbous trichomes are hard to see because they are made up of so few cells.
+Despite covering the whole surface of the plant, bulbous trichomes are hard to see.

-- Capitate-sessile Trichomes: These are the “medium-sized” trichomes and cover the largest area on the cannabis plant, including the leaves and stems, measuring between 25 and 100 micrometers.
+- Capitate-sessile Trichomes: These are the “medium-sized” trichomes and cover the largest area on the cannabis plant.
+This includes the leaves and stems, measuring between 25 and 100 micrometers.
 These trichomes, which are primarily found on the underside of sugar and fan leaves, have mushroom-like bulbous forms.
 They have secretory cells at the base that produce terpenes and cannabinoids.

 - Capitate-stalked Trichomes: Capitate-stalked trichomes are the largest of the three categories and can measure from 50 to 500 micrometers, making them the easiest to spot with the naked eye.
 They resemble little sticky mushrooms with a bulb at their heads.
 These trichomes are responsible for cannabinoid and terpene synthesis and produce most of the resin and THC.

-Cannabis trichomes have crucial functions in providing hundreds of known medicinally and therapeutically advantageous compounds that are unique to cannabis, in addition to protecting the plant from external factors.
+Cannabis trichomes have crucial functions in providing hundreds of known medicinally and therapeutically advantageous compound.
+These are unique to cannabis in addition to protecting the plant from external factors.
 However, always keep in mind that if a strain has a lot of trichomes this isn’t a good sign of the plant’s cannabinoid content.
 So, do your research before buying a new strain from the dispensary!